Receptionists Vs. Administrative Assistants: What You Need to Know

 Virtual receptionists are highly versatile and flexible.
 Besides carrying out the roles and responsibilities of both administrative assistants and receptionists, they can also do a lot more for your business, such as:

-• Provide support to your departments across multiple locations simultaneously.
+• Providing support to your teams across your locations

-• Identify and leverage client opportunities to increase profitability and improve customer relationships.
+• Identifying and leveraging client opportunities to upsell services, increase profitability, and improve customer relationships

 Scale your front desk to greater heights